ChornyiDev/pyannote-goggle-stt-video-transcript/README.md

 ## 🔌 API

 ### Start Processing

 -   **Endpoint:** `POST /api/transcribe`
 -   **Description:** Initiates asynchronous media file processing.

+-   **API Key Validation:**
+    > The system only checks for the presence of the `api_key` field in the request.
+The actual validity of the key is not verified.
+If the key is missing, the request will be rejected with a 401 error.

 -   **Request body (JSON):**
     ```json